In 2016 MSF teams around the world held 282,300 individual and group counseling sessions.

 At the same time, specialized clinicians treat severe mental illness.
 But severe illness accounts for a minority of the cases that MSF sees.

 Needs are high, and MSF continues to expand its mental health programs.
-Last year, MSF’s mental health teams performed more than 100,000 consultations worldwide.
+Last year, MSF’s mental health teams performed more than 280,000 individual and group counseling sessions worldwide.

 People seek help for many reasons—the agonizing loss of a child in an earthquake, the trauma of sexual violence, getting caught up in a violent conflict.
 MSF mental health workers listen to their stories, and help them find ways to cope and move on with their lives.